putitsimply/christian-bible-explained/1-timothy.md

 * The letter focuses on church teaching, leadership character, and community care.
 * It warns about using religion for status or money.
 * Practical faith includes fairness, responsibility, and generosity.

+The letter also shows that Christianity spread through organised local communities, not just individual belief.
+How people treated each other was part of how the church was meant to represent its message.

 [^gl_church]: A community of Christians, not just a building. ([Glossary](glossary.md#church))